Your Good Habits Could Pay Off

 Find out more about this program and eligibility from your Assurance Financial Loan Officer.

 We’ve created these guides to be a valuable resource to walk you step-by-step through your next adventure.

 There are many types of loans on the market.
-If you do not qualify for government-backed loans, or if you have strong credit and want additional flexibility, conventional loans may be an option.
+If you do not qualify for government-backed loans or you have strong credit and want additional flexibility, conventional loans may be an option.
 If you meet conventional loan requirements, you may be able to move into your own home.

 What Is a Conventional Loan?

 A conventional home loan is one that is not guaranteed or insured by the federal government.
 While qualifications may be stricter, there are more options with conventional financing than with many government-insured home loans.
 Conventional mortgages can be used for refinancing, and they also may allow you to buy with as little as 3% down.

 Conventional loans offer some advantages.
 Where these loans may require larger down payments, you could end up paying less per month because you have put more toward the cost of the home.
 In addition, there are many types of conventional mortgages, so you can compare to find one that suits your finances.
 This type of financing is quite flexible and can be used to purchase a first home, vacation home, second home, condo, cottage, townhouse and other types of properties.

 For many homebuyers, conventional mortgages offer several benefits.
 They tend to have more attractive terms when compared with government-backed or jumbo loans.
 You can choose terms of 10, 15 and even up to 30 years, which can allow you to adjust how much you pay each month.
 By choosing shorter terms and adjustable rates, you can build up equity in a home where you do not expect to stay for long.
 By choosing a longer term, you can enjoy lower monthly costs for a home where you expect to live for some time.